abhinavraj23/hadoop-examples/README.md

-# NoSql - Lab1 - Abhinav Raj
+# Hadoop-Examples by Abhinav Raj
-This Lab consists of Map Reduce programs on Hadoop.
+The problem statement for the examples can be found [here](./ProblemStatements.pdf)

 **Question 2:** Input file consists of the NCDC weather data and the Map Reduce program returns yearly the Maximum Temperature recorded.